mmc41/json-schema-js-gui-model/README.md

 # json-schema-js-gui-model

+Use this library when you need to construct many different custom UI forms that shares common characteristics, want to be in charge of how exactly your UI form should present itself, want to pick your own web framework for the UI, and want to use a json schema to drive the UI forms but finds json schema complex to process and lacking of UI information.

-Handy framework-agnostic gui model and associated translator that can be used as a basis when constructing dynamic javascript UI forms (in any web framework) from json-schemas.
+This library contains a handy framework-agnostic gui model and associated translator that can be used as a basis when constructing dynamic javascript UI forms (in any web framework) from json-schemas.
 For details, refer to the declared gui model [here](src/lib/gui-model.ts) and the translator declared at the bottom of this [file](src/lib/gui-model.mapper.ts).